Four Immeasurables Day Retreat

 ‘Desire’ is one of the mind poisons.
 This can be as subtle as wishing it wasn’t raining, to a full blown craving for something or someone that becomes obsessive.
 Often we do not notice when we are wishing for a different outcome to the realities of our daily lives.
 This way of thinking is commonplace.
 It is how we communicate with one another.
 The habit of desiring something different becomes invisible, hidden from of our awareness.

-On Saturday 22nd October I will be reflecting on this unsettling mind poison of desire and how it can be transformed into discernment.
-The qualities of discernment contain loving kindness and compassion.
-And the wisdom to see things from a differing and kinder perspective.
+On Saturday 22nd October we will be reflecting on this unsettling mind poison of desire and how it can be transformed into discernment.
+The qualities of discernment contain loving kindness and compassion, and the wisdom to see things from a differing and kinder perspective.
 Who wouldn’t want some of that in their daily lives?

-The Four Immeasurables Day of Practice is open to all who are curious about finding more calm and ease in their daily lives.
+The Four Immeasurables Day of Practice is open to all who are curious about finding more calm and ease in their hearts.

 They are called ‘immeasurable’, because if you practice them, they will grow in you every day until they embrace the whole world.
 You will become happier, and everyone around you will become happier too.